Promist-Moon/canvas-notion-tracker/README.md

 ## In the code
 Call the desired functions and run `main.py` to execute.

+For more detailed instructions, please refer to [this README](https://www.notion.so/Canvas-Notion-Assignment-Tracker-2cd43ffd43be8053a4e0df0a030c348e?source=copy_link)

 [Dylan Shade's Notion website with visuals and more](https://dylan-shade-creations.super.site/canvas-notion-api)